devxsam/ecommerce-backend-fastapi/README.md

 Admin endpoints require a validated JWT token with the Admin role, allowing management and modification of core business data:

-**Product Management** (PUT/DELETE /admin/products/{id}): Admins have full CRUD capabilities to update, manage, or remove any product entry.
+**Product Management** : Admins have full CRUD capabilities to update, manage, or remove any product entry.

-**Order Status Updates** (PUT /admin/orders/{id}/status): Admins are authorized to change the shipping or processing status of any customer order.
+**Order Status Updates** : Admins are authorized to change the shipping or processing status of any customer order.

 ---